Journey into Spirituality

 Boudhanath Stupa

-A pilgrimage site for all Tibetans in the HImalayas.
+A pilgrimage site for all Tibetans in the Himalayas.

 DAY 1: Arrival > Boudhanath Stupa > Kathmandu